isomerpages/govtech-stp/pages/This is an unpublished page for FAQ.md

 <li style="padding-left:20px; margin-top:8px; margin-bottom:0px; font-size:18px; line-height:1.35;">Periodic Commuting Arrangement</li>
 <li style="padding-left:20px; margin-top:8px; margin-bottom:0px; font-size:18px; line-height:1.35;">Reciprocal Green Lane</li>
 </ol>
-<p style="font-size:18px; margin-top: 20px; margin-bottom:20px; line-height:1.35;">Certificates reflecting incomplete information, e.g. redacted/partial names or identification numbers, will be rejected.
-If you continue to encounter technical difficulties verifying your DVC, you have <a href="#vaxcert">these options</a> to show proof of vaccination.
-If you presently hold a DVC issued in Hong Kong SAR containing masked information, <a href="https://www.evt.gov.hk/portal/en/workflow2" target="_blank">click here</a> for instructions to unmask your info and download an VCP-compatible vaccination certificate.</p>
+<p style="font-size:18px; margin-top: 20px; margin-bottom:20px; line-height:1.35;">For all successful submissions made using the portals above, the SafeTravel Office will send the relevant approvals and acceptance letters directly to the email indicated in your submissions.
+Depending on email settings, these letters may be found in your junk/spam folder.
+If you are unable to locate your approvals / acceptance letter, submit the following details via this form for assistance: (a) application reference number, (b) your contact details, and (c) screenshots of your application status or payment invoice.</p>